expel-io/terraform-aws-cloudtrail/README.md

 - For existing cloudtrail with cross account resources deployment, this module only supports integrating with Expel when [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) is enabled.
 Additionally, if the cloudtrail log bucket is encrypted by an existing Customer Managed Key (CMK) that **does not** reside in the log bucket account, a new key policy needs to be added to the CMK that allows the `expel IAM role` created by the module in the log bucket account to perform `kms:Decrypt` action.
 Refer to [this guide](https://support.expel.io/hc/en-us/articles/12391858961171-AWS-CloudTrail-Existing-CloudTrail-with-Control-Tower-setup-for-Workbench#UUID-7931c0e3-f157-d464-2f19-fc51aaad5702_bridgehead-idm4579629317097633431279663831) for reference.
 Please contact your Engagement Manager if you have an existing CloudTrail with a different configuration.
 - For existing cloudtrail with cross account resources deployment, if you have an existing SNS topic configured as a notifier to the cloudtrail log bucket & the topic **does not** reside in the log bucket account, a new topic policy must be added that allows the log bucket account to perform `sns:Subscribe` action on the topic.
 Refer to [this aws documentation](https://docs.aws.amazon.com/sns/latest/dg/sns-send-message-to-sqs-cross-account.html) for details.

+## Issues

+Found a bug or have an idea for a new feature?
+Please [create an issue](https://github.com/expel-io/terraform-aws-cloudtrail/issues).
+We'll respond as soon as possible!

+## Contributing

+We welcome contributions!
+Here's how you can help:

+1. Fork the Project.
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

+Please read our [Contributing Code of Conduct](CONTRIBUTING.md) to get started.

 <!-- begin-tf-docs -->
 ## Requirements